Terms & Conditions

 Commission means the commission payable by the Service Provider to us on services booked through Skillet calculated at a rate of 5% of the price set out in a Listing (including GST), as may be updated from time to time in accordance with the Membership Agreement.

 Content means all content, data, and information (including personal information) that is owned, held, used or created by you or on your behalf, and that is then stored, transmitted via, input into or displayed via Skillet including, all content, data and information uploaded into Skillet when creating a Listing

 Fees means the fees set out in Skillet's Membership Agreement

 Including and similar words do not imply any limit

 Intellectual Property Rights includes copyright, and all worldwide rights conferred under statute, common law or equity in relation to inventions (including patents), registered and unregistered trademarks and designs, circuit layouts, data and databases, confidential information, know-how, and all other rights resulting from intellectual activity.
 Intellectual Property has a consistent meaning, and includes any enhancement, modification or derivative work of the Intellectual Property

-Listing means an advertisement or post by a Service Provide on Skillet offering Services to Users
+Listing means an advertisement or post by a Service Provider on Skillet offering services to Users

 Loss includes loss of profits, savings, revenue or data, and any other claim, damage, loss, liability and cost, including legal costs on a solicitor and own client basis